vividwhisp/chess-in-python/README.md

 # Chess in Python (Pygame)

-A simple chess game built with Python and Pygame.
-The focus is on core mechanics: board rendering, drag-and-drop piece movement, basic legal move rules, and move/capture sounds.
+A desktop chess game built with Python and Pygame.
+Current implementation includes core rules, special moves, turn handling, check/checkmate detection, promotion choice UI, and game-over actions.

 ## Features
-- Drag-and-drop pieces
+- Drag-and-drop piece movement
+- Turn-based play (`white` then `black`)
 - Legal move validation for all pieces
+- Special moves:
+- Castling
+- En passant
+- Pawn promotion with UI choice (`Queen`, `Rook`, `Bishop`, `Knight`)
+- Check and checkmate detection
+- Checkmate overlay with:
+- `Play Again`
+- `Quit`
-- Capture and move sounds
+- Move and capture sounds
-- Clean board rendering with cached piece images
+- Cached piece images for smoother dragging/rendering

 ## Controls
-- Mouse down on a piece to pick it up
+- Left click on your piece to pick it up
-- Drag to a target square
+- Drag to a target square and release to move
+- On promotion, click the piece you want
+- On checkmate, click:
+- `Play Again` to reset the board
-- Release to attempt the move
+- `Quit` to close the app

 ## Requirements
 - Python 3.10+
 - Pygame

 ## Setup
-Install dependencies:
 ```bash
 pip install pygame
 ```